-Relevant Standards: Learning Goals: Learning Objectives: in different regions of New Jersey and the United States.
+Relevant Standards: Learning Goals: Learning Objectives: 6.1.4.B.4: Describe how landforms, climate and weather, and availability of resources have impacted where and how people live and work in different regions of New Jersey and the United States.
 6.1.4.B.5: Describe how human interaction impacts the environment in New Jersey and the United States.
 6.1.4.B.6: Compare and contrast characteristics of regions in the United States based on culture, economics, and physical environment to understand the concept of regionalism.
 6.1.4.B.7: Explain why some locations in New Jersey and the United States are more suited for settlement than others.
 6.1.4.B.8: Compare ways people choose to use and distribute natural resources.
-Students will be able to locate places using the four cardinal directions.
-Students will be able to investigate local and nationwide climate and weather patterns in order to describe its impact on the geography of the area.
-Students will be able to define the meaning of a "natural resource".
-Students will be able to identify examples of natural resources.
-Students will be able to discuss the uses for natural resources.
-Students will understand how people depend on land and water.

-Formative Assessments Summative Assessments: Performance Assessments: Major Activities/ Assignments (required): Quick Write/Draw KWLA Chart Antidotal notes Graffiti walls Carousel walks, Exit cards 3 minute writing/drawing Think-Pair-Share Teacher Observation Graphic Organizers Rubrics Student Discussions Journal Entries Checklist of skill attainment Turn and Talk Choral Response Quizzes Completion of Graphic Organizers Locate continents on maps and globes Map Creators: Design a Room of their house and utilize a map key in their drawings.
-Develop a "treasure map" and provide oral or written directions utilizing directional words to tell another person how to "find' their treasure.
+6.1.4.B.9: Relate advances in science and technology to environmental concerns, and to actions taken to address them.
+6.1.4.B.10: Identify major cities in New Jersey, as well as in the United States, and the world, and explain how geographic and demographic tools (e.g., maps, globes, data visualizations) can be used to understand cultural differences.
+Students will be able to identify ways that people could get involved to help with the environment.
+Students will investigate and explain how technology from the past and is different from today.

+Formative Assessments Summative Assessments: Performance Assessments: Major Activities/ Assignments (required):

+Quick Write/Draw Quizzes TDQ Responses with rubric

+KWLA Chart Completion of Graphic

+Antidotal notes Organizers

+Graffiti walls Locate continents on

+Carousel walks, maps and globes

+Formative Assessments Summative Assessments: Performance Assessments: Major Activities/ Assignments (required):

+Exit cards Building a community

+3 minute writing/drawing Vacation Map

+Think-Pair-Share Save Natural Resource TV

+Teacher Observation Show

+Graphic Organizers

+Rubrics

+Student Discussions

+Journal Entries

+Checklist of skill attainment

+Turn and Talk

+Choral Response

+Four Corners